openjournals/joss-infra-docs/github-actions.md

 ### **[Citation file](https://github.com/xuanxu/citation-file-action)**

-  This action comments in the review issue with the contents of a CITATION.cff file.
+  This action posts a comment in the review issue with information on how to cite a paper and the contents of a CITATION.cff file.

 ```mermaid
 flowchart TD